nadeemabdulhamid/csc225-fall2021/lec020-methods/notes.md

 ---
 # Video Notes

-- Continuing to develop the 'dillo' class from lecture 1...
+- Continuing to develop the `Dillo` class from lecture 1...
-   - Java methods are analogues to functions in Racket and need to be defined within the scope of a class definition
+   - Java methods are analogous to functions in Racket and need to be defined within the scope of a class definition
    - When defining a method
       - The type of the result of a method comes first
       - The name of the method is second
-      - Parentheses `( ... )` come next containing the methods parameters
+      - Parentheses `( ... )` come next containing the method's parameters
-         - Before the name of the parameter, declare the type
+         - Before the name of each parameter, declare the type
          - Multiple parameters are separated by commas
       - Curly brackets `{ ... }` encapsulate the body of the method
          - Java requires an explicit `return` statement followed by a `;`
    - Purpose comments come before a method, commented out using either double slashes `//` to comment out one line or a pair of slash stars `/* ... */` to create a block comment
-   - In BlueJ, using double stars `/** ... */` creates a doc comment that can be used to create html documentation for your code
+   - In Java, using double stars `/** ... */` creates a *doc comment* that can be used to automatically build HTML documentation for your code
 - Opening the `DilloTest` class...
-   - Class methods can be tested using a counterpart method in a Test class
+   - Class methods are tested using a counterpart method in a Test class
    - When using `assertEquals( ... )`
       - `assertEquals` tests to see if two given parameters are equal to one another
       - The expected result is supposed to come first followed by a comma
       - The expression we want to evaluate comes next
-   - Everything in Java is based on objects
+   - Everything in Java is based on objects, thus to *call a method* (i.e. like applying a function)
       - First write the object you want to apply the method on
       - Then a `.`
-      - Then the name of the method and its accompanying parameter(s)
+      - Then the name of the method and its additional parameter(s) in parentheses
-- Coming back to the `dillo` class..
+- Coming back to the `Dillo` class..
-   - selector expressions are articulated by `this` `.` and then a field such as `length`
+   - selector expressions are formulated by `this` `.` and then a field name such as `length`
-   - `this` is a parameter name of every method in Java as there is always an implicit `this` object parameter that is the same type of the class you are coding in
+   - `this` is a parameter name of every method in Java as there is always an implicit `this` object parameter that is of the same type as the class you are defining
 - Back to the test class...
    - In BlueJ, if we have defined examples in our Test class, right-clicking on the test class in the GUI and selecting the option `Object Bench to Test Fixture` puts those defined objects in the object bench
    - Objects in the object bench have their own values for fields and can be interacted with
-- The implicit this in a Java method refers to the object a method is being used on
+- The implicit `this` in a Java method refers to the object a method is being called on
-- In Java, computation is written so that the operand is between the objects so `1 + 2` instead of the Racket style `(+ 1 2)`
+- In Java, arithmetic computation is written with the operand between the objects so `1 + 2` instead of the Racket style `(+ 1 2)`
-- A `return` expression is needed prior to returning the desired result in a method
+- A `return` expression is always explicitly needed to produce the desired result of a method

 ---
 ## Java Naming Conventions (for this class)